You can study individual units for personal or professional development without having to apply for a full QUT course.

 If your previous studies were not in English, or were completed in a country where English is not the first language, you will also need to demonstrate that you meet our English proficiency requirements when you apply.

 This subject continues to help students develop the four macro-skills of listening, speaking, reading and writing through an integrated communicative approach.
-While there is still further consolidation of the knowledge of the Pinyin Romanization system, greater attention is to be devoted to the speech of everyday conversations and to the the reading and writing of Chinese characters.
-With acquisition of the Chinese language, students will receive further exposure to aspects and characteristics of Chinese culture.
+While there is still further consolidation of the knowledge of the Chinese phonetic spelling system (i.e. Pinyin), greater attention is to be devoted to the speech of everyday conversations and to the the reading and writing of Chinese characters.
+With progressive acquisition of the Chinese language, students will receive further exposure to aspects and characteristics of Chinese culture.

 This language unit is designed for native or near-native Chinese speakers from any discipline with an interest in developing Chinese–English interpreting skills.
-The unit teaches basic interpreting theories and helps students develop aural and written skills in dialogue interpreting, sight interpreting and consecutive interpreting through a large amount of varied interpreting practice in authentic situations such as exhibitions and fairs, business negotiations, overseas visit, interviews, health service, reception services, tours and visits and catering culture.
+The unit teaches basic interpreting knowledge and strategies, and helps students develop aural, note-taking and oral skills in dialogue interpreting, sight interpreting, and consecutive interpreting through a large amount of varied interpreting practice in authentic situations such as reception services, tours and visits, catering culture, exhibitions and fairs, business negotiations, overseas visits, interviews, sports and health services.
 The knowledge and skills the students acquire in this unit will position them to act as a communicative bridge, interpreting communications between the company or institution on one side and its Chinese or English-speaking clients on the other.
 Admission may require an interview.

 Contact and communication between the English-speaking world and China have been increasing rapidly and on an extensive scale.
 Successful communication between language speakers of Chinese and English depends greatly on truthful and effective interpreting of conversations and speeches from one language to the other.
 It is designed for students who are interested to interpret formal and ceremonial speeches in situations where they may find themselves in their future work places.